A Tribute to Dean George Pearsall

 F. Hadley Cocks

-Professor of Mechanical Engineering and Materials Science
+Professor Emeritus of Mechanical Engineering & Materials Science

 Earl Dowell

-I met George Pearsall in the summer of 1983, when he was concluding his second tour of duty as dean of what is today the Pratt School of Engineering.
+I met George Pearsall in the summer of 1983 when he was concluding his second tour of duty as dean of what is today the Pratt School of Engineering.

-George had first served as Dean from 1969 to 1974.
+George had first served as dean from 1969 to 1974.
 In 1969, George was 36 or so and, as best I can tell, the youngest person ever to become dean of our school.
 By 1983, George had seen it all, or at least a good deal, and was very helpful to the next dean coming on board.

 George had witnessed the transition in American science that followed Sputnik.
-The launch of that Soviet satellite in 1957 turned on the research funding spigot in Washington, and the consequent strong growth of graduate education in the United States – particularly in the STEM fields – that has continued to this day.
+The launch of that Soviet satellite in 1957 turned on the research funding spigot in Washington and the consequent strong growth of graduate education in the United States — particularly in the STEM fields — that has continued to this day.
 Pursuing the path of sponsored research was not George's thing, however, yet he was one of the most intellectually alive of our faculty.

 George truly had a passion for learning and for sharing that passion with our remarkable students, especially undergraduates.
-He also was interdisciplinary before that became fashionable, and in a more serious way than many.
-For example, he taught a course on structure, alongside a zoologist and a sculptor, to many fortunate students.
+He also was interdisciplinary before that became fashionable and in a more serious way than many.
+For example, he taught a course on structure alongside a zoologist and a sculptor to many fortunate students.

 The gift from Tom Lord that established the Lord Foundation and co-ownership of the Lord Corporation by Duke, the Cleveland Clinic, MIT and the University of Southern California was in significant part a result of the personal friendship George established with Don Alstadt, a key adviser to Tom Lord and the CEO and then-chairman of the board of the Lord Corporation after Tom Lord passed away.

 When I would speak to those across the Duke, I would frequently be asked, "Do you know George?"
-Many did, and had a favorable impression of engineering as a result.
+Many did and had a favorable impression of engineering as a result.

 George loved Duke and was tolerant and even encouraging of change, although he did always embrace the speed and direction.
-He was an important part of our history in MEMS, and of the Pratt School of Engineering and Duke University.
+He was an important part of our history in MEMS and of the Pratt School of Engineering and Duke University.
 Those of us fortunate to know and work with him are blessed, as indeed we all are.

 Earl Dowell